arashn/arashn.github.io/work.md

 ---

 #### Software Engineer
+##### iHerb
+##### April 2020 - Present
+Performed exploratory data analysis to look for relationship between customer shopping patterns and product attributes (e.g. product category)
+Migrated the company’s Apache Solr instances to Kubernetes clusters for elasticity Added APIs and functionality to the company’s backend service for searching products

+#### Software Engineer
 ##### Levyx, Inc.
 ##### January 2019 - February 2020
 Developed a reference implementation of the BLASH (Buy Low and Sell High) trading algorithm using Apache Spark